 Apparently, many other people had the same idea.
 The two weeks of showing I was going to attend were sold out.
 I checked the stable chart—no empty stalls whatsoever!
 My favorite show facility was going to be overrun with people.
 The needle on the Fun-O-Meter started to dip.

-Still determined, I got the Kimba-mobile packed up for three weeks of showing.
+Still determined to win a car (and junk my older one!), I got the Kimba-mobile packed up for three weeks of showing.
 13.5 hours of travel later, I arrived with a sore ass and droopy eyes to find my stalls literally as far away from the rings as they could be, so much for being a regular!
 (Don’t worry Kelly I actually really liked the location in the end).
 Week one was productive, it was not without its ups and downs.
 I chose to show Finch Hatton in 3’6” AOs, and Light it Up in Adult Hunters, but after day one it didn’t look like either horse was going to qualify for the car classes with the fist full of fourth place ribbons we brought back to the barn.
 Thankfully, each horse won a class on day two to secure their spots in the car classes.